RobbinDG/rust-projects/pokemon-api/README.md

 for any application to be built on top of the API to make e.g. a in-browser battle simulator.

 ## Features
-The API currently supports the following queries and mofications
+The API currently supports the following queries and modifications.
 ### Queries
 - Pokémon Species lookup to provide base stats, natures, abilities, and move pools.
 - Move lookup.
 - Battle lookup.
 ### Modifications
-- Random Pokémon generation: creates a pokemon with random species, nature, and 4 moves.
+- Random Pokémon generation: creates a Pokémon with random species, nature, and 4 moves.

 ## Setup